The 4 Ps of marketing, sometimes called the marketing mix, is something you’ve likely heard of before, but maybe you’re not 100% sure what it is.

 So understanding and using the 4 Ps can help your business too.

-Regardless of how big or small your business may be, the 4 Ps of marketing are essential to any business looking to market their products and services.
+Regardless of how big or small your business may be, the 4 Ps of marketing is essential to any business looking to market their products and services.

 With that, let’s get into the basics of what the 4 Ps are.